organicmaps/organicmaps.github.io/content/donate/index.md

 - No push notifications
 - Open source

+## How to donate?

 Click on your preferred payment method icon below:

 {{ donate_buttons() }}

+Recurring donations are the best way to ensure a relatively stable income for the project and motivate us for long-term tasks and goals.
+But you can also donate one time.

 ## Why donate to Organic Maps?